SAP-archive/ytt-lint/README.md

 # Acknowledgments

-This project heavily depends on (ytt)[https://github.com/k14s/ytt], which itself is based on the (Starlark in Go)[https://github.com/google/starlark-go] project.
+This project heavily depends on [ytt](https://github.com/k14s/ytt), which itself is based on the [Starlark in Go](https://github.com/google/starlark-go) project.
-Kudos also to the (Kubernetes project)[https://kubernetes.io/], which provide JSON Schemas for their resources, and (cappyzawa)[https://github.com/cappyzawa], who created a (JSON Schema for Concourse pipelines)[https://github.com/cappyzawa/concourse-pipeline-jsonschema].
+Kudos also to the [Kubernetes project](https://kubernetes.io/), which provide JSON Schemas for their resources, and [cappyzawa](https://github.com/cappyzawa), who created a [JSON Schema for Concourse pipelines](https://github.com/cappyzawa/concourse-pipeline-jsonschema).